 The Group is committed to managing the environmental performance of its supply chain.
-During the year in review, the Group utilised 19 existing manufacturers, 4 of which are based in India and 15 are based in Mainland China.
+During the year in review, the Group utilised 15 existing manufacturers, all of which are based in Mainland China.

 The Group has an established supplier assessment process which requires evaluation during the engagement process followed by regular reviews in relation to their quality assurance, product safety, compliance with laws and environment and social responsibility.
 The Group gives priority to suppliers that are more environmentally friendly.
 In addition, payments to suppliers are in strict accordance with the procurement management.